makesites/apptrack/readme.md

 ### Client

 * **at( options )** Initiator for the client, this method is required before any other method can be used.
-* **at.log( action, data )** Record an event with an action label and meta data
+* **at.log( action, params )** Record an event with an action label and parameters
 * **at.sync()** Sending data to the server; usually triggered in intervals automatically, we may want to force syncing on occassion (ex. when exiting the website)

 ## Server

-* **apptrack.log( action, data )** Record an event with an action label and meta data
+* **apptrack.log( action, params )** Record an event with an action label and data parameters
 * **apptrack.output()** Return all the (recent) data saved
 * **apptrack.valid( url )** Validate a URL (referer) agains the domains list and host

 ## Tracking

 To track any event, load Apptrack on the server and optionally include the client-side JavaScipt (default: /apptrack.js) in the HTML page.
-You can call the method ```log``` available from both ends of the application stack, with a keyword for the action and any meta data attached to it.
+You can call the method ```log``` available from both ends of the application stack, with a keyword for the action and any params attached to it.
 ```
-.log(action, data);
+.log(action, params);
 ```
 ### Action

 An action can be any arbitrary string, but you should treat is as an identifier label.
 To be able to group events you should use the same action keyword.

-### Meta data
+### Params

-The library does not try to define the structure of the meta data - it is left schema-less for simplicity, allowing the developer to send arbitrary data along with any action.
+The library does not try to define the structure of the parameters - it is left schema-less for simplicity, allowing the developer to send arbitrary data along with any action.